 What are the different software applications used in rapid prototyping?Prototech

-There are several 3D modelling software applications.
+There are several 3D modeling software applications.
 They are used in construction, architecture and engineering-related areas, including rapid prototyping.

-Differences between software and file formats: In rapid prototyping, we use software called CAD (Computer-Aided Design).
+Differences between software and file formats: In rapid prototyping, we use a software called CAD (Computer-Aided Design).
 It supports production formats such as stp, step and igs and design formats like stl.
-These formats were developed by the software vendors.
+These formats were developed by software vendors.
 For example, dwg and dxf are industrial formats of AutoCAD.
-The information that can be modelled in the 3D files depends on the extensions.
+The information that can be modeled in the 3D files depends on the extensions.
 Thus, the data present in the dwg formats is relatively limited.
-The software most frequently used in prototyping includes: SketchUp, AutoCAD, SolidEdge and SolidWorks.
+The software most frequently used in prototyping includes SketchUp, AutoCAD, SolidEdge and SolidWorks.

-Applications: In addition to allowing the visualisation of the inside and outside of the parts, their spatial manipulation and measurement of dimensions, the software also offers various applications.
-For example, it is possible to displace and separate certain elements and zones of the parts or calculate angles to better analyse the feasibility of projects.
+Applications: In addition to allowing the visualization of the inside and outside of the parts, their spatial manipulation and measurement of dimensions, the software also offers various applications.
+For example, it is possible to displace and separate certain elements and zones of the parts or calculate angles to better analyze the feasibility of projects.

 Production: The 3D software files are used to produce the parts.
 They give instructions to the machines to direct the movement and rotation of the milling machine in CNC machining and the alignment of the resin layers in 3D printing.